donkirkby/top40yearsago/README.md

 Try to include a youtube or spotify link in each tweet.
 Try to spread out mentions of the same song.

+To configure the Mastodon uploader app, edit your Mastodon profile, and click on the Development section.
+Add a new application with read and write scopes, but no admin or follow.
+Copy the access token from the new app, and paste it as the `TOP40ACCESSTOKEN` environment variable when you run `scan_issues.py`.
+Also, add a `TOP40URL` environment variable with the Mastodon server's URL.
+Create a personal access token in GitHub, and configure the `GITHUBTOKEN` and `GITHUBREPO` environment variables.

 [@top40yearsago]: https://twitter.com/top40yearsago
 [Hot 100]: https://data.world/kcmillersean/billboard-hot-100-1958-2017
 [cancon]: http://www.bac-lac.gc.ca/eng/discover/films-videos-sound-recordings/rpm/Pages/rpm.aspx